 - 2 Why I’m Getting The Alaska Credit Card

 - 3 1.
-Alaska is raising its fees for checked bags to $30.
+Alaska raised its fees for checked bags.

 - 4 2.
 The Alaska Air credit card sign-up bonus is generous, while the spending threshold is low for the Alaska Card.